TouK/nussknacker/docs/installation_configuration_guide/ScenarioDeploymentConfiguration.md

 # Scenario Deployment configuration

-Deployment of a scenario onto the [Engine](../about/engines) is managed by Designer's extension called [Deployment Manager](../about/GLOSSARY#deployment-manager).
+Deployment of a scenario onto the [Engine](../about/engines) is managed by the Designer's extension called [Deployment Manager](../about/GLOSSARY#deployment-manager).
 To enable a given [Deployment Manager](../about/GLOSSARY#deployment-manager) its jar package has to be placed in the Designer's classpath.
 Nussknacker is distributed with three default [Deployment Managers](../about/GLOSSARY#deployment-manager) (`flinkStreaming`, `lite-k8s`, `lite-embedded`).
 Their jars are located in the `managers` directory.

 Deployment specific configuration is provided in the `deploymentConfig` section of the configuration file - check [configuration areas](./Common.md#configuration-areas) to understand the structure of the configuration file.